seece/SpriteBatchRender/README.md

 3. Enable the plugin by checking the small checkbox on the right hand side of the plugin name.

 You should now see the `Sprite Batch Rendering` controls under the `Render` tab of the `Outliner`.

+## Tips

+* If you want lighting to stay constant, just also parent the light to the root Empty object.

 ## License
 MIT License, see `COPYING` for details.